oliverlee/skytest/README.md

 compile-time.
 If able to, results will be classified `CONSTEXPR PASS` or `CONSTEXPR FAIL` instead of `PASS` or `FAIL`.

+The `ctest` literal can be used to require closures to be tested at compile-time.
+In order to be usable with `ctest`, test closures must be empty and non-constexpr functions must not be invoked.

 ## examples

 #### binary comparisons